Baby Boot Camp:

 Gut feelings are important in life, and we use them often when making big decisions.
 Choosing the right sleep consultant is one of the times when trusting your gut is important.

-Just like anything in life, you need to ensure that when choosing your sleep consultant, you are able to maintain consistency with the plan they set up for your baby, and you are able to follow through without altering their schedules.
+You need to ensure that when choosing your sleep consultant, you are able to maintain consistency with the plan they set up for your baby.
+It’s also important that you are able to follow through without altering their schedules.
 Committing to a plan you can adapt to is important to ensuring the best outcome for your babies sleep schedule and staying on track until baby is able to sleep through the night.

 Every family has different needs, and your sleep consultant should be able to be flexible with yours.
-However, this is where that ‘consistency is key’ part we talked about earlier comes in, and you need to fulfill your end of schedule if you want this to work for baby.
+However, this is where that ‘consistency is key’ comes in.
+You need to fulfill your end of schedule if you want this to work for baby.
 At Rocky Mountain Sleeping Baby, we strive to make sure you are happy with the plan we set forth, and we are excited to work with you and help get baby sleeping through the night, so you can too!